Deep Residual Networks Learn the Geodesic Curve in the Wasserstein Space: Methodology

+The additional constant term is absent in the residual case.
+Therefore, weight decay in a plain network does not control the discretized transport energy as directly as in a ResNet.
+This reflects the fact that a plain layer has to learn both the identity component and the residual displacement, while a ResNet provides the identity component explicitly through the skip connection.

-We denote $:\mathbb{R}^d\to\mathbb{R}^d$ as the map learned by stacking $n$ layers of plain network or $n$ ResNet blocks, i.e. Let $\mathcal{L}(f,\theta)$ be the loss function of a certain task with respect to $f$, $\theta$ denotes the parameters in the objective function which does not belong to $f$.
-Then the problem of solving the task with DNN can be formulated as
+We denote $:\mathbb{R}^d\to\mathbb{R}^d$ as the map learned by stacking $n$ ResNet blocks, i.e. Let $\mathcal{L}(f)$ be the loss function of a certain task with respect to $f$.
+Then the problem of solving the task with a ResNet can be formulated as

 where $\gamma$ is the hyperparameter to balance the two terms in the objective function and $\operatorname{Para}\{f\}$ denotes the set of weight matrices in $f$.
-The output distribution of $f$ has degree of freedom to change with respect to $\theta$, while $\mathcal{L}(f,\theta)$ doesn't increase.
-By adding the regularizer, at the end of the training process, the model simultaneously achieves: (1) a map which can solve the task with low loss; (2) a discrete approximation to a curve from the input distribution to the output distribution of $f$ which is close to the geodesic curve induced by the optimal transport map.
+By adding the regularizer, if the objective in (\ref{eq:res optimize}) is well-optimized, then the model can simultaneously achieve: (1) a map which can solve the task with low loss; (2) a discrete approximation to a curve from the input distribution to the output distribution of $f$ which is close to the geodesic curve induced by the optimal transport map.
+Numerical experiments in Section 5 show that ResNets with weight decay indeed approximate a geodesic curve.